 1. Ingredients

 Certain ingredients have been shown to help alleviate the pain and discomfort associated with UTIs, including cranberry extract and phenazopyridine.
-It's a smart idea to look for over-the-counter products that contain these ingredients to ensure that they are actually helping relieve your symptoms.
+It's a smart idea to look for over-the-counter products that have these ingredients to ensure that they are actually helping relieve your symptoms.

 2. Affordability